What happens during a colposcopy?

 Will I need to get a cervical biopsy?

-Your women’s health practitioner may recommend taking a biopsy, or tissue sample from the cervix or vagina if there are any abnormalities detected that require further testing.
+Your women’s health practitioner will probably recommend taking a biopsy, or tissue sample, from the cervix or vagina if there are any abnormalities detected that require further testing.
 If you need a cervical biopsy, our women’s health specialist will use an instrument to remove a small piece of tissue from your cervix and also from your endocervix.
 It’s normal to feel pressure and cramping during a biopsy.

 After the biopsy, we will send your samples to a lab for testing.
 It can take up to one week or more to get your results.
-We will provide you with further instructions including coming back into our office for the results.
-If there are abnormal cells present within the cervix further testing or treatment may be required.
+We will provide you with further instructions when you come back into our office to discuss your results.
+If there are abnormal cells present within the cervix, further testing or treatment may be required.

 Post Colposcopy Instructions

 You may have some mild cramping which Ibuprofen may help.
-Light bleeding and brown discharge is also normal.
+Light bleeding and brown discharge can also be normal.
 Severe cramping, fever, or heavy bleeding, are not normal and you should call us if you experience these symptoms.